mlabs-haskell/doc-drive-cardano-components/docs/examples/keys.md

 ### cardano-cli stake-address key-gen

-The stake-address command is used for the stake address commands, and so combined with the `key-gen` command we can generate `StakeKey`s
+The `stake-address` command is used for commands associated with staking, and so combined with the `key-gen` command we can generate `StakeKey`s.
+Stake keys are used to delegate stake tied to a stake address (resp. to an address that contains not only a payment credential, but also a staking credential).
+For a step-by-step explanation on how to register and delegate a stake key, see [here](https://cardano-course.gitbook.io/cardano-course/handbook/module-2-basic-operations/register-stake-address-and-delegate).

+#### certificate-file stake.cert

 ### cardano-cli node key-gen/key-gen-KES/key-gen-VRF (3 keys)

-node is for the node operation commands
+The `node` command is used for commands associated with operating a stake pool.
+For an overview of the three keyroles needed, see [here](https://docs.cardano.org/development-guidelines/operating-a-stake-pool/creating-keys-and-certificates)

 StakePoolKey, this is a very sensitive key, [see here](https://developers.cardano.org/docs/operate-a-stake-pool/cardano-key-pairs/#cardano-stake-pool-key-pairs)
 KesKey [link](https://github.com/input-output-hk/cardano-node/blob/master/doc/stake-pool-operations/7_KES_period.md), KES stands for Key Evolving Signature